 What should I do if I suspect the nursing home is neglecting my loved one?

-Once you have made sure your loved one is safe, speak with a nursing home abuse and neglect lawyer who can guide you through the complicated process of notifying the proper authorities and filing a claim against the nursing home.
+Once your loved one is safe, the next step is to speak with an eldercare attorney who can guide you through the complicated process of notifying the proper authorities and filing a claim against the nursing home.
+Nursing homes have the upper hand in these cases, as they control much of the evidence needed to file a claim.